 service limit errors when trying to create new objects or API failures due to service limits, contact your ChaosSearch Customer Success representative to evaluate the configured limits for your site and next steps.

-|Kibana saved objects||15000||The maximum number of Kibana objects such as saved queries, visualizations, and dashboards that can be defined for the system.|
+|Kibana saved objects||15000||The maximum number of OpenSearch Dashboards (Kibana) objects such as saved queries, visualizations, and dashboards that can be defined for the system.|

 |Object groups||50||The maximum number of object groups that can be created for the system.
 50 is a common starting point for new setups, and is adjusted to match the site planning and analysis needs.|

 |Object group columns||10000||The maximum number of columns that can be created in the indexed data for an object group.
-For an object group that uses partition keys, each partition can have up to 10,000 columns.
+For an object group that uses isolation keys, each isolated slice can have up to 10,000 columns.
 Different limits could be specified on a group name prefix basis.
 See the note below the table.|

 |RBAC Groups||30||The maximum number of user groups that can be created for the system.|

 |Subaccounts||100||The maximum number of subaccount users that can be created for the system.|

 |Views||200||The maximum number of Refinery views that can be created for the system.|

 |API calls||1000 per second||The maximum number of API calls that can be running at one time on the system.
 Different limits can be specified on an HTTP path prefix match basis.|

 |API keys per system||100||The maximum number of API keys that can be defined for the system.|

 |API keys per subaccount||5||The maximum number of API keys that can be defined for one subaccount.|

 About the Object Group Columns Limit

-If your object group returns this error during indexing, review the format of the source object file being indexed, and the expansion and depth options selected for the object group.
+If your object group returns this error during indexing, review the format of the source object files being indexed, and the expansion and depth options that were selected for the object group.
 Some changes such a lower depth value (such as none or 1), or a blacklist to exclude unnecessary columns from indexing, can help to avoid this error.
 See JSON Log and Event File Challenges.